UTSC-CSCC09-Programming-on-the-Web/project-hopin/README.md

 **HopIn** is a web-based application designed to streamline and enhance the carpooling experience.
 It enables real-time tracking of both vehicles and passengers, ensuring seamless coordination and transparency.
 In addition, it automates the calculation and division of carpooling costs (e.g., fuel, tolls), offering a fair and convenient way to manage shared transportation.

 ## Tech Stack
-- Frontend & Backend Framework: Next.js
+- Frontend Framework: Next.js
+- Backend Framework: Express.js
 - Database: PostgreSQL
 - Authentication: Google OAuth
 - Payment: Stripe